 Firstly, they improve the skin feel, giving your balm a creamier, more luxurious texture.
 Secondly, they help cleanse the skin, lifting away excess dirt, sebum, and even makeup.
 Thirdly, when you massage the balm in, the clays or charcoal act as a gentle exfoliator.

-Because an anhydrous balm is waterless, clays won’t have much of their usual absorbent or adsorbent properties.
+Because an anhydrous balm is waterless, clays won’t have much of their usual absorbent or absorbent properties.
 That said, it does depend on the environment and how you apply it.
 For example, if you put the balm on your face (in a dry environment) and leave it on while relaxing in the bath, it can act like a mask, absorbing impurities too!

 Important note: Clays are notoriously difficult to preserve in water-based formulas.
 So the best way to avoid contamination and unwanted microbes is to use clays in waterless formulations, like in cleansing balms!
 Just make sure that you or anyone using it doesn’t introduce water to it.
 Otherwise, it will need preserving.